 California football breeds freak athletes.
-Defensive end Korey Foreman of Centennial High School (Corona, CA) ranks as the No. 1 overall player of 2021 heading into his senior season.
+Defensive end Korey Foreman of Centennial High School (Corona, CA) was ranked as the No. 1 overall player of 2021 heading into his senior season.
 Bryce Young, a record-setting quarterback at Mater Dei High School (Santa Ana, CA), was the top overall prospect of 2020 before signing his National Letter of Intent to join the Alabama Crimson Tide.

 Young’s former teammate at Mater Dei, five-star cornerback Domani Jackson, flashes potential to become the best player in the Class of 2022.